How does Hemp CBD work and what are the benefits?

 What are phytocannabinoids?

 Phytocannabinoids are compounds produced in cannabis plants.
-Cannabidiol (CBD) and Tetrahydrocannabinol (THC) are the most well-known phytocannabinoids, but there are many others.
+Cannabidiol (CBD) and Tetrahydrocannabinol (THC) are the most well-known compounds, but there are many others.
 Ongoing research suggests many different health benefits associated with them.

-These are some other common phytocannabinoids found in products today:
+These are some other common compounds you'll find in products today:

-When extracted from the plant, phytocannabinoids can interact with your body’s endocannabinoid system (more on what that is below) resulting in various psychotropic and therapeutic effects.
-Overall, it’s thought phytocannabinoids can help have a positive impact on whole-body wellness.*
+When extracted from the plant, phytocannabinoids can interact with your body’s endocannabinoid system (more on what that is, below) resulting in various psychotropic and therapeutic effects.
+Overall, it’s thought these powerful plant compounds can have a positive impact on whole-body wellness.*

 Phytocannabinoid highlight: THC vs CBD

 There are some 100+ known cannabinoids in cannabis plants, but THC and CBD are by far the most popular and well researched.
 So what are they?
 You can think of CBD and THC like sisters but not twins.